 - the birth parents' views are sought

-- a date for the second hearing is scheduled by the Youth Court.
+- the Youth Court schedules a date for the second hearing.

 The second hearing will take place where:

 - the child's views are heard (where applicable)

 - the views of the carers are heard

 - the judge will make a decision.

 Where a decision cannot be made, further hearings will be scheduled until a final decision is made.